-Freelance journalist based in Kaunas and Vilnius, also taking assignments in Kaliningrad region.
-Covers international relations, media policies, social movements, educational and cultural developments in Lithuania and the Baltic region.
+Freelance journalist based in the Baltics.
+Taking assignments in Estonia, Latvia, Lithuania and Russia's Kaliningrad region.
+Covers international relations, media policies, social movements, educational and cultural developments.
 Winner of Prix Philippe Chaffanjon 2017 award for the best multimedia story in France.

 Interviewing Vytautas Landsbergis for ARTE documentary on Baltic Symbolism.